 Optional::or

-method is introduced as a means to execute a supplier on absence of an unwrapped value in the container, and returns an Optional, rather than the unwrapped value.
+Per the Java 8 API, both the orElse and the orElseGet do not return an Optional, rather return the unwrapped value.
+It is possible that such a value is null.
+The or method is introduced as a means to execute a supplier on absence of an unwrapped value in the container, and returns an Optional, rather than the unwrapped value.

 Pre-Java 8 :